ChaonanLin/synapsefi-project/README.md

-This Project is a simple bank account user interface built on top of [Synapsefi API](https://docs.synapsefi.com/) in its Sandbox environment.
-Synapse APIs help companies build and launch best-in-class financial products on top of our banking infrastructure.
+This Project is a simple bank account user interface built on top of [SynapseFI API](https://docs.synapsefi.com/) in its Sandbox environment.
+SynapseFI APIs help companies build and launch best-in-class financial products on top of our banking infrastructure.

 This demo project has the basic functions of <br> 1. rendering transaction history <br> 2.transfer money between bank accounts/cards of the same user <br>
 And the rest part of the UI are static UI.